Kim-YH-handong/Kim-YH-handong/README.md

 # Hello!
 Nice to meet you. 👋

 ## 👨‍💼 Currently
-- M.S.
-KAIST <br>
+- M.S. degree in Graduate School of Green Growth and Sustainability from KAIST <br>
+- CILAB (Computer Intelligence Lab) from KAIST
 ## 💼 In the past

-- B.S.
-Handong Global University
+- B.S. degree in Computer Science at Handong Global University
 - Undergraduate research student at Deep Learning Lab

 ## 🧸 Toy Project